brentwilder/snow-pal/README.md

-## Snow inspired palettes for your everyday plots
+## Snow inspired palettes for your everyday plots (testing how to make packages..)

 Snow-pal is a fast and easy-to-use color palette dictionary based on real life photos from great winter locations.
 Try snow-pal and create cool snow figures to share with your colleagues.
 Snow-pal is compatible with Python 2.7x and 3.4+.